 Wandering jews are tough plants that grow like a weed in warm climates.
 The astonishing purple-colored and variegated varieties make them desirable houseplants.
 The best part is you can grow them in water in terrariums.

 Many indoor dracaena varieties can adapt to growing in water.
 Glass jugs and narrow jars are good for them.
 Just remember to use chlorine and fluoride-free water.

-Botanical Name–Codiaeum variegatum
+Botanical Name: Codiaeum variegatum

-Botanical Name–Impatiens walleriana
+Botanical Name: Impatiens walleriana